cs4s/2019/ai/sessions/intro/presentation/ai_and_ml/ai_and_ml.md

 # Steps in Developing ML Solutions

-1. Identifying a problem
+1. Identifying a Problem
-2. Modelling the problem
+2. Modelling the Problem
 4. Collecting the Data
 5. Training the Model
 6. Evaluating the Model